junxit/us-congress-bills-109/bill.md

 - **(a)** *In general* The Reclamation Wastewater and Groundwater Study and Facilities Act (Public Law 102–575, title XVI; 43 U.S.C.
 390h et seq.) is further amended by adding at the end the following:
   > ## § 1637.
 Regional brine lines
   >
-  > - **(a)** *Southern California* The Secretary, in cooperation with units of local government, may carry out a program under the Federal reclamation laws to assist agencies in projects to construct regional brine lines to export the salinity imported from the Colorado River to the Pacific Ocean as identified in—
+  > - **(a)** *Southern California* The Secretary, under Federal reclamation laws and in cooperation with units of local government, may assist agencies in projects to construct regional brine lines to export the salinity imported from the Colorado River to the Pacific Ocean as identified in—
   >   - **(1)** the Salinity Management Study prepared by the Bureau of Reclamation and the Metropolitan Water District of Southern California; and
   >   - **(2)** the Southern California Comprehensive Water Reclamation and Reuse Study prepared by the Bureau of Reclamation.
   > - **(b)** *Agreements and regulations* The Secretary may enter into such agreements and promulgate such regulations as are necessary to carry out this section.